An index theorem on anti-self-dual orbifolds: Introduction

 The next result is an index theorem for an anti-self-dual orbifold with a singularity {\em{orientation-preserving}} conjugate to ADE-type: \begin{theorem} Let $(\hat{M}, \hat{g})$ be a compact anti-self-dual orbifold with a single orbifold point~$p$ with orbifold group $\Gamma$ orientation-preserving conjugate to type $A_n$ with $n \geq 1$, or $D_n$ with $n \geq 3$, or $E_n$ with $n = 6, 7, 8$.
 Then

 \end{theorem} The proofs of Theorem~\ref{mainit2} and Theorem~\ref{mainit} use Kawasaki's orbifold index theorem \cite{Kawasaki}.
-However, we do not compute the correction terms using representation theory, but instead use an analytic method to determine the correction terms using certain examples.
+However, we do not compute the correction terms directly, but instead use an analytic method to determine the correction terms using certain examples.\footnote{The correction term for any cyclic quotient singularity has recently been computed in \cite{LockViaclovsky}.}

 \begin{remark} \end{remark}